liv-daliberti/grail-simulation/README.md

 ## Clean the Dataset

-The GRPO training loop expects a tidy Hugging Face dataset containing prompts, gold labels, and metadata for both policy domains (gun control and minimum wage).
+Collecting prompts begins with a tidy Hugging Face dataset containing rows that mirror the original YouTube decision points.
+The ``python -m clean_data.cli`` command builds that dataset from the CodeOcean capsule and delegates the heavy lifting to ``clean_data.sessions.build_codeocean_rows`` via the façade in ``clean_data/codeocean.py``.

-The ``clean_data/clean_data.py`` utility produces exactly that schema from the CodeOcean capsule, and validates that every output split is compatible with ``src/open_r1/grpo.py``.
+> Looking for diagnostics?
+The prompt analytics CLI lives under [`clean_data/prompt`](clean_data/prompt) and can be invoked with `python -m clean_data.prompt.cli ...` to regenerate feature summaries and plots.

-> Want the full provenance playbook?
-See [clean_data/README.md](clean_data/README.md) for a line-by-line description of the filters we implement and how they reproduce the CodeOcean pipelines.
-(The cleaned dataset currently focuses on Studies 1–3; Study 4/Shorts is excluded because the public interaction log lacks recommendation slates.)
+For more provenance detail (allow-list CSV locations, Shorts exclusions, study-specific filters), see [clean_data/README.md](clean_data/README.md).

 ```bash
 # 1) Create a virtual environment with the repository package